 Lymph node culture is a laboratory test done on a sample from a lymph node to identify germs that cause infection.

 A sample is needed from a lymph node.
-This may be done using a needle to draw out fluid (aspiration) or during a lymph node biopsy.
+The sample may be taken using a needle to draw fluid (aspiration) from the lymph node or during a lymph node biopsy.

-The sample is sent to a laboratory where it is placed in a special dish and watched to see if bacteria, fungi, or viruses grow.
-This is called a culture.
-Sometimes special stains are also used to identify specific cells or microorganisms before culture results are available.
+The sample is sent to a laboratory.
+There, it is placed in a special dish and watched to see if bacteria, fungi, or viruses grow.
+This process is called a culture.
+Sometimes, special stains are also used to identify specific cells or microorganisms before culture results are available.

 If needle aspiration does not provide a good enough sample, the entire lymph node may be removed and sent for culture and other testing.